 The Hike from Little Petra to Petra

-We met a Bedouin there who looked just like Jack Sparrow (check out the picture below, he is the one sitting in the middle) and he told us that we don’t need to walk back to the parking lot to start our hike, we could just take a shortcut from there.
+We met a Bedouin there who looked strikingly like Jack Sparrow (check out the photo below—he’s the one sitting in the middle).
+He told us we didn’t need to walk all the way back to the parking lot to start our hike; instead, we could take a shortcut directly from the camp.

-“Just go down from here, walk to the end of the canyon, turn left and you’ll find the trail there.”
+“Just go down from here, walk to the end of the canyon, turn left, and you’ll find the trail,” he said.

-So off we were again, and Jack Sparrow took us to the same place where I had climbed before.
-I had been right about the route, but we could have never done it without him.
+So off we went again.
+He led us to the exact same spot I had climbed earlier.
+Turns out, I had been right about the path—but there’s no way we could have managed it without his help.

 It wasn’t the easiest climb, and the last part looked like this:

 Just a steep drop.
-But we finally made it to the bottom, and we were ready to start hiking.
-Jack Sparrow, whose real name is Awad by the way, started his climb back to the Bedouin camp.
+But we eventually made it to the bottom, ready to begin our actual hike.
+Jack Sparrow—whose real name, by the way, is Awad—started making his way back up to the Bedouin camp.

-It took us a few hours more to hike to the Monastery.
-After the adventurous start, the rest of the hiking trip was just easy walking.
-No more crazy climbing and the path was easy to follow.
-There are a couple of lookout points along the trail, and you can get pretty amazing photos.
-Unfortunately, the weather wasn’t exactly on our side, so the photos didn’t turn out that good.
-When we finally reached the Monastery, it started raining, and we literally ran through the whole area to the exit that was 5 km away.
+It took us a few more hours to hike to the Monastery.
+After that wild start, the rest of the trail was pretty straightforward—no more climbing or steep cliffs.
+The path was clearly marked and easy to follow.
+There were a few scenic viewpoints along the way where you could stop and take some photos.
+Unfortunately, the weather wasn’t on our side that day, and the lighting wasn’t the best, so most of our photos didn’t turn out as well as we’d hoped.
+And just as we reached the Monastery, it started to rain, so we ended up literally running through the rest of the area to reach the exit, which was still 5 km away.

-This hike is easier than the hike from Little Petra to Petra and only takes an hour.
-You walk past Treasury all the way to the Royal Tombs.
-From there you can find a path going up.
-It’s pretty straightforward; you just follow the path until you end up to the viewpoint.
+This hike is much easier than the one from Little Petra to Petra and takes only about an hour.
+You walk past the Treasury and continue all the way to the Royal Tombs.
+From there, you’ll find a path leading uphill.
+It’s fairly straightforward—just follow the trail and you’ll eventually reach the viewpoint.

-We woke up early in the morning to be at the gate at 5:45 am.
-The gates open at 6 am there is no one there.
-So if you want to get pictures without people in them, be there early.
-Even after an hour hike, there was still no one when we took pictures of the Treasury.
-Actually, we weren’t alone there because we got three dogs with us who decided to follow us all the way from the tombs.
+We woke up early to be at the gate by 5:45 a.m.
+The gates open at 6, and there was no one else around.
+So if you want to take photos without any crowds, make sure to arrive early.
+Even after hiking for an hour, we were still completely alone when we reached the viewpoint overlooking the Treasury.
+Well—almost alone.
+Three dogs had decided to follow us all the way from the Royal Tombs.
 Crazy ones!
-There’s a Bedouin tent where you can take photos but if you want to have even better pictures you have to choose the path going to the right and then climb down.
-That’s where I took my sitting picture.
+There’s a Bedouin tent at the viewpoint where you can snap photos, but if you want even better shots, take the path to the right and climb down a bit.
+That’s where I took my sitting photo.

 The Cats of Petra

-I have to include the cats here because Petra is full of cute cats.
-On our third day, we woke up early in the morning just to see the Treasury and the cats before the crowds.
-And as soon as we approached the Treasury, all the cats came running!
-They were so cute and cuddly, and I just wanted to adopt them all.
+I can’t leave out the cats—because Petra is full of them, and they’re absolutely adorable.
+On our third day, we woke up early specifically to visit the Treasury before the crowds—and to see the cats.
+And as soon as we approached the site, they all came running toward us!
+They were so friendly, cuddly, and sweet that I genuinely wanted to adopt every single one of them.

 Wadi Rum